-(optional) Closed root of the variable where the message body is returned.
-Data is stored in consecutive nodes.
+(required) Closed root of the variable where the message body is returned.
+Data is stored in consecutive nodes (numbers starting from 1).
 If a line is longer than 245 characters, only 245 characters are stored in the corresponding node.
 After that, overflow sub-nodes are created.
 For example: